YogurtRamune/rblxautounblock/README.md

-# Chrome extension for automatically unblocking ever users in setting
+# Chrome extension for automatically unblocking every players in roblox settings